daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 </html>
 ```

 Open two Terminal tabs.
-In one tab run `gulp` to build the React app, concatenate JS libraries and compile LESS stylesheets, and then start watching for file changes:
+In one tab run `gulp` to build the app, concatenate vendor files, compile LESS stylesheets and watch for file changes:
 ![](/images/blog/Screenshot 2015-06-22 22.47.05.png)

 In another tab, run `npm run watch` to start the Node.js server and automatically restart the process on file changes:

 ![](/images/blog/Screenshot 2015-06-22 22.50.23.png)

-Now visit [`http://localhost:3000`](http://localhost:3000) and you should see our React app render successfully:
+Open [http://localhost:3000](http://localhost:3000) and you should see our React app render successfully:

 ![](/images/blog/Screenshot 2015-06-22 22.53.01.png)

 We did an impressive amount of work just to display an empty page with a simple alert message!
 Fortunately, the most difficult part is behind us.
-Now we can chillax and focus on building new React components and implementing the REST API endpoints.
+From here on we can relax and focus on building React components and implementing the REST API endpoints.

 Both `gulp` and `npm run watch` processes will take care of everything for us.
 We no longer need to worry about re-compiling the app after adding new React components or restarting the Express app after making changes to *server.js*.